TigranMelkonyan/IoT-Messaging-Platform/README.md

    or run separately
    [./mvn test -Dtest"TestClassName"]

-* The application will not run without setting up proper application properties for RabbitMq, Firebase, Twilio and Datasource, for simple demonstration you can run unit tests without using real beans.
+* The application will not run without setting up proper application properties for RabbitMq, Firebase, Twilio, JWT and Datasource, for simple demonstration you can run unit tests without using real beans.
-  Additionally, you need to have AWS credentials and use the file located in resources/publisher RabbitMqPublisher.go, which is already compiled GoLang file and put it in AWS Lambda to be able to publish test data.
+  Additionally, you need to have AWS credentials and use the file located in resources/publisher RabbitMqPublisher.go, which is already compiled GoLang file and put it in AWS Lambda to be able to publish test data from AWS.